 How To Make Lemon Angel Pie

 - Combine the egg yolks, sugar, lemon juice, lemon rind and salt into a microwave safe container and mix.
 Make sure the container is big enough as the mixture will expand as it cooks.

-Then, combine half of the whipped cream with the cooled lemon mixture and fold to combine.
+- Combine HALF of the whipped cream with the cooled lemon mixture and fold to combine.

 Originally posted in March 2013

 If you’ve tried this recipe or any other recipe on Your Homebased Mom, then don’t forget to rate the recipe and let me know how it went in the comments below, I love hearing from you!